mlstroud/pokegotchi/README.md

     * Output: "Hi, this is your tamagatchi, Jimmy.
 He needs to be fed, played with, and put to bed!"

-* - Displays an "egg" to the user
-    * Input: "some time passes"
-    * Output: "Your egg is hatching!" - the tamagatchi is displayed

 * - Decrease tamagatchi food, sleep, and happiness over time
     * Input: "1 minutes passes"
     * Output: "Jimmy is hungry, sleepy, and lonely"